Photonsters/Slicer/README.md

 Not yet ready:
 - PhotonSlicer was optimized for speed using Cython.
 Currently it is about 3x slower than Anycubic Photon Slicer.
 - The install packages are rebuild but very large due to unnecessary numpy.core dll's.
-Find a to exclude these from package.
+Need to find a way to exclude these from package.
-- Real life test with the produced photon files have to be done.
+- Real life test with the produced photon files is necessary.

 ---